 - Over 4,500 CLIA-Certified Labs U.S. Labs

 About Our Zika Virus Test

 The Zika virus is transmitted by Aedes mosquitoes, found primarily in tropical locations.
-This lab test is used to detect Zika virus RNA in the blood.
+This lab test is used to detect the existing presence of a Zika infection in the blood.
 The Zika virus has been reported in 48 countries or territories in the Americas and is expected to spread further, including the United States.
 As of October 2016, more than 3,900 cases of the Zika virus have been reported in the United States by the Centers for Disease Control and Prevention (CDC).
 Of these cases, 3,807 have been acquired from individuals traveling to affected areas, and 128 were locally acquired.